tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_create_javadoc.md

     {% include course_image.html size="small_medium" filename="generatejavadoc" ext_print="png" ext_web="png" alt="Generating a Javadoc" caption="Generating a Javadoc" %}

-    Don't select the class that contains your main method because you don't need to provide Java documentation for your program; your Javadoc will provide documentation for the classes that developers might choose to use in their programs.
-In this sample project, the main method is included in App.java.
+    Don't select the `App.java` class that contains your `main` method because you don't need to provide Java documentation for your program; your Javadoc will provide documentation for the classes that developers might choose to use in their programs.
+In this sample project, the `main` method is included in `App.java`, but it could have been included in a file named otherwise.

 4. Select which visibility option you want: Private, Package, Protected, or Public.
 Generally you select **Public**.